DLR-IGEL/IGEL-Custom-Inventory-Generator/README.md

 ## License

-Copyright © 2026 DLR-IGEL and Moritz Herberhold.
+Copyright © 2026 Moritz Herberhold.

 The software is distributed under the [MIT License](LICENSE).